 We believe numbers alone do not indicate success in achieving a dynamically diverse community.
 The College places great importance on providing resources and energy toward enhancing a campus culture in which all students, faculty and staff feel welcome and supported.

 It is not only an ethical, but also a financial commitment.
-Last April, the President’s Advisory Council on Diversity (PACD) developed the 2015 strategic plan on diversity, “Lighting the Path to 2025: A Vision for Diversity.”
+The President’s Advisory Council on Diversity (PACD) developed the 2015 strategic plan on diversity, “Lighting the Path to 2025: A Vision for Diversity.”
 Below is an excerpt from the plan outlining our Four Beacons of Excellence.

 Four Beacons of Excellence